Skip to Main Content

 State Summary

 Arizona’s congressional and state legislative lines are drawn by a five-member independent commission.
-On Dec.
-22, 2021, Arizona’s independent citizen redistricting commission unanimously adopted a new congressional map and, by a vote of 3-2, adopted state legislative maps.
+On Jan.
+18, 2022, Arizona’s independent citizen redistricting commission adopted a new congressional map by a vote of 3-2, and on Jan.
+21, 2022, the commission adopted new state legislative maps by the same margin.

 In the 2010 cycle, ostensible controversy over the commission‘s compliance with open meetings laws led to the Nov.
 1, 2011, impeachment of the commission’s chair; on Nov.
 17, 2011, the state Supreme Court found the impeachment improper, and reinstated the chair.
 On Jan.
 17, 2012, the commission voted 3-2 to approve final legislative and congressional maps; the congressional map was precleared on Apr.
 9, 2012, and the state legislative map was precleared on Apr.
 26, 2012.
 State and federal lawsuits challenging the commission’s composition, its process, and the congressional and state legislative maps were all rejected.